(Spring 2015 version)

 - Reflection statements for sections 1-5 (about 1.5 pages in length).
 Explain the origins of each piece and why it fits well in that section.
 Order pieces to match order used in reflective statement.
-Prepare the portfolio in paper organized in a notebook) and in electronic form, submitted through the class blackboard site (instructions on how will be provided)
+Prepare the portfolio in both paper form (organized in a notebook) and in electronic form, submitted through the class blackboard site (instructions on how will be provided)

 Once approved, the final version will be converted to pdf form (if it isn’t already) and will be retained by the Environmental Program for program assessment purposes.
-Physical notebooks will be returned during exam week.
+Notebooks will be returned to students during exam week.

 Example of portfolio contents